 However, the Durham family name seems to be derived from an island of a different kind.
 Early L’Isles in Durham (also known as de Insula) were from ‘The Isle’ near Bradbury in the Sedgefield area which is formed by the River Skerne, Rushyford Beck and other streams in this historically poorly-drained level-lying land.
 Bradbury and ‘The Isle’ later passed to the De La Pole family and descendants of the L’Isles came to be connected with Redmarshall and Wynyard.

-Little was the 11th most numerous surname in Cumberland in 1881 but the surname did not make it into the top fifty names of any of the other northern counties of England.
+Little was the 11th most numerous surname in Cumberland in 1881 but the surname did not make it into the top fifty names for any of the other northern counties of England.

 Early occurrences of a medieval name ‘Lyttel’ are recorded in the south of England.
 Given its distribution it is tempting to associate the name with Liddel.

 The Littlefairs are firmly concentrated in County Durham and focused there for centuries, though significant smaller branches could also later be found in Yorkshire, Northumberland and Lancashire all of which seem to have branched off from an original Durham population.
 In the seventeenth century the name crops up in Nottinghamshire with two Sheriffs of Nottingham of this name.